clouds56/py2ipynb/README.md

 Usage
 =====

-	usage: py2ipynb [-h] [--hook HOOK | --unhook] [-f | -t] [-o [OUTPUT]] [-i INPUT] [--no-strip | --strip] [--verbose]
+    usage: py2ipynb [-h] [--hook [HOOK] | --unhook] [-f | -t] [-o [OUTPUT]] [-i INPUT] [--no-strip | --strip] [--verbose]
                     [input]

     Convert from py file to ipynb file.

     positional arguments:
       input                 ipynb or py file

     optional arguments:
-	  -h, --help            show this help message and exit --hook HOOK           hook git inplace
-	  --unhook              unhook git inplace
+      -h, --help            show this help message and exit --hook [HOOK]         hook git inplace and exit --unhook              unhook git inplace and exit
       -f, --from            from ipynb to py
       -t, --to              from py to ipynb
       -o [OUTPUT], --output [OUTPUT]
                             output filename, if not specific
-							<file_basename.py(from)|file_basename.ipynb(to)> will
-							be used, if not present will output to stdout -i INPUT, --input INPUT
+                            <input.py(from)|input.ipynb(to)> will be used, if not
+                            present will output to stdout
+      -i INPUT, --input INPUT
                             input filename
       --no-strip            whether strip trailing space in code cell --strip               defaut is True
       --verbose             print verbose information

 Steps
 =====